sachin-acharya-projects/Phising_Page/README.md

 # Phising Site
 This is a small website for `Phishing Attacks` for Facebook using `ExpressJS`

+## Disclamier
+_____
+This project is only for educational purpose and any misuses of this repository should have no ties with me.

 ## Installation
 ### Installation
 ````powershell